mvalipour/mvalipour.github.io/_posts/2015-11-10-build-telegram-bot-nodejs-heroku.md

 });
 ```

-This one has a slightly more complicated reg-ex which extracts all of the numbers given as the command parameter, then split the chunk, convert them to int (`+` prefix) and sum-up.
+This one has a slightly more complicated reg-ex which extracts all of the numbers given as the command parameter, then split the chunk, convert them to integer (`+` prefix) and sum-up.
 Then similar to above, send the result back to the user.

 ## Run!